viamrobotics/docs/docs/installation/_index.md

    Click **View setup instructions** to open the setup instructions.

-1. Select your system's operating system and **RDK** as your RDK type.
+1. Select the platform you want to run on.

-1. Select your preferred installation method:
+1. If you selected **Linux / Aarch 64** or **Linux / x86** also select your installation method:

    - `manual`: installs only `viam-server` on your machine.
    - `viam-agent`: installs viam-agent, which will automatically install (or update) viam-server **and** provide additional functionality such as [provisioning](/fleet/provision/) and operating system update configuration.

-1. Follow the steps shown on your machine.
+1. Follow the steps shown on the setup page.

 1. Once you have followed the steps on the setup instructions, wait for confirmation that your machine has successfully connected.